aztrax7/python_projects/2) triangle_calculator/readme.md

   - Each side must be less than the sum of the other two.

 ## 🌱 Enjoy!
-- Thanks for making my day by reading this far.
+- Thanks for making my day by reading this far!
 If you liked my project, please share my repo and follow me for more projects!